ACCLAB/DABEST-python/docs/source/tutorial.rst

 Using long (aka 'melted') data frames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``dabest`` can also work with 'melted' or 'long' data.
+DABEST can also work with 'melted' or 'long' data.
 This term is
 so used because each row will now correspond to a single datapoint, with
 one column carrying the value and other columns carrying 'metadata'
 describing that datapoint.